MarcDiethelm/xtc/README.md

 ### Configuration

 After cloning you should set up your configuration files in `_config`.
-Initially there is just one that's actually read:
+Initially there are just two that are actually
-`config.js`.
+read: `config-default.js` and `config-project.js`.
 However you can create two more from the templates provided in the same folder: `config-secret.js` and `config-local.js`.
-They are merged into the app config in the order mentioned just now.
+They are merged into the app config in the order mentioned.

 Use `config-local` to override a configuration locally when in development mode.
 Use `config-secret.js` for authentication data, SSL certs and so on.